dani-renner/FindAndReplace/README.md

 * MSTest

 ## Description
-_This program takes in a number using digits and will translate it into English words._
+_This program takes in a word and a string and another word to replace the first word!_

 ## Setup/Installation Requirements